 OVERVIEW AND HISTORY

 St. Lucie West, a planned community within the City of Port St. Lucie, is the site of the New York Mets spring training facility and home to the St. Lucie Mets.
-Local points of interest include the PGA Professionals Learning Center with accompanying golf courses.
-Additionally, there is an 8,300 square foot PGA Historical Center in the heart of the PGA Village.
+Local points of interest include the world-renowned PGA golf courses with an enhanced practice facility and numerous other private and public golf courses.
 St. Lucie West is seven miles from the expansive Indian River and ten miles from the beautiful Atlantic Ocean beaches.
 Modern medical facilities, restaurants, movie theatres, post office, colleges and universities, and shopping are all conveniently located within the St. Lucie West community.

 Temple Beth El Israel functions as the house of worship and center for Jewish education for residents of the Treasure Coast.
 Established in the late 1940’s, the original Temple Beth El consisted of a small number of Jewish families with a commitment to establishing a regional reform congregation.
 With the assistance of a retired rabbi, Temple Beth El was originally chartered in 1948.
 Some of the original members from Ft.
 Pierce and Stuart along with their extended families remain as active members.
 For several decades Temple Beth El served as the only synagogue located on the Treasure Coast.
 Membership included Jewish families from Ft.
 Pierce, Vero Beach, Stuart, and Okeechobee.
 The original synagogue facility was located in Ft.
 Pierce and was sold to St. Johns United Methodist Church in the late 1970’s.